-Organizational culture plays a very important role in business, affecting organizational effectiveness, employee performance, the employee experience, and more.
+Organizational culture plays a very important role in business, affecting organizational effectiveness, employee performance performance, the employee experience, and more.

 In this guide, we’ll explore:

 - Key concepts and definitions related to organizational culture